GitCoder02/crypto-repo/Level 12->13.md

 bzip2- bzip2 command in Linux is used to compress and decompress the files tar - The Linux ‘tar’ stands for tape archive, which is used to create Archive and extract the Archive files.

-referance - https://www.geeksforgeeks.org/gzip-command-linux/ ,   https://linuxize.com/post/how-to-create-and-extract-archives-using-the-tar-command-in-linux/#:~:text=The%20most%20common%20uses%20of,to%20add%20to%20the%20archive. , searched for way of using other commands.
+reference - https://www.geeksforgeeks.org/gzip-command-linux/ ,   https://linuxize.com/post/how-to-create-and-extract-archives-using-the-tar-command-in-linux/#:~:text=The%20most%20common%20uses%20of,to%20add%20to%20the%20archive. , searched for way of using other commands.

 # Level 13-14